Crisis management is in place following flooding in Auckland. More information.

 The qualification awarded to a person who has completed a university undergraduate degree.

-University study undertaken on campus (or at an off-campus location) via face-to-face delivery compressed over one or more specific periods during the enrolment period.
+University study undertaken on campus (or at an off-campus location) compressed over one or more specific periods during the enrolment period.
 This mode may include online learning and the use of digital resources.

-The official University publication that outlines the primary statutes, primary rules, primary regulations, and definitions of the University, along with information about the University.
-The University Calendar is printed annually, may be updated during the year by amendments published online and pertains to the stated academic year.
-For the current and archived Calendars refer to: massey.ac.nz/calendar
+The official University publication that outlines the primary statutes, primary rules, primary regulations, and definitions of and information about the University.
+The University Calendar is published annually, may be updated during the year by amendments published online and relates to the stated academic year.
+For the current and archived Calendars refer to calendar.massey.ac.nz.

 The process that enables students undertaking a research degree, other than a doctoral degree, to carry forward their enrolment into the enrolment period immediately following that in which a full fee was paid.
 Special conditions apply.